padolsey/findAndReplaceDOMText/readme.md

 The `EM` element has been added twice, to cover both portions of the match.

+## Installation

+Grab the latest [findAndReplaceDOMText.js](https://github.com/padolsey/findAndReplaceDOMText/blob/master/src/findAndReplaceDOMText.js) (or `npm install findandreplacedomtext`) and include it as a `<script>` on your page.

 ## API / Usage

 `findAndReplaceDOMText` has the following argument signature: